 A raised garden bed can provide a range of benefits.
 Raised garden beds are easier to access, look good and can provide more area within your garden.

 Here is a brief step by step process outlining how you can build your own raised garden bed.
 The list below will make a single raised garden bed 2.4 metres long, 80cm wide and 60cm high.
-We can also build you a raised garden bed.
+We no longer build raised gardens beds as a service.

 Materials and Tools

 - 8 pieces of 2400mm (2.4m) Microshade H4 treated pine sleepers.

 - 2.4m of treated pine fence railing 35mmx70mm.

 - Handsaw (with the ability to cross cut).